Collins87mbathi/collins-mbathi.me/_posts/Building a Dating App with MERN.md

 We're going to build a dating app with the MERN stack; the web app has simple functionality (see below for a screenshot of the finished app); all data comes from a MongoDB database, with API endpoints set up in Node.js.
 ![cover](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/aog9s34skeuj3nmyau41.PNG)
+In this article, we will build the front end of our dating app using React.js.

+React.js is a popular JavaScript library for building user interfaces.
+It is fast, efficient, and can be used to build complex and responsive user interfaces. for the Backend side, we will focus on building it using Node.js.
+We will use MongoDB to store users & messages, Express to build the API, ReactJs for the web app, and Socket.IO to enable real-time communication between users.

+In the following section, we will look at some of the prerequisites for this tutorial.

+# Prerequisites
+The following are required to complete this tutorial:

+- [Nodejs](https://nodejs.org/en/)  installed on your system.

+- [ Expressjs](https://expressjs.com/)  installed on your system.

+- [Reactjs](https://reactjs.com/)  installed on your system.

+- Sound knowledge of JavaScript ,Reactjs and Nodejs.

+In the following section, we will talk about the technologies we are going to use.

+# Overview

 Let's start with the front end of React and then move on to the back end.
 Create a dating-app-mern folder in your terminal.
 Use the following inside it: